Kylob/BootPress/README.md

 # BootPress

-A Flat File CMS That Will Knock Your Socks Off
+A PHP Framework with a Built in Blog and Flat File CMS

-See http://bootpress.org/ for more info.
+See http://bootpress.org for more info.

 ## License

 Copyright (c) 2015 Kyle Gadd

-See the LICENSE file for license rights and limitations (MIT).
+See the license.txt file for license rights and limitations (MIT).